Cluck cluck! Tale of a London hen weekend

 Or if you fancy a 1920s-themed night out, check out Metro Girl’s review of the Candlelight Club, or for a list of 1920s venues, read Go back to the roaring ’20s with these Great Gatsby-inspired days and nights out.

-Posted on 20 August 2012, in Activities, Grub, London, Nightlife, Tourist Attractions and tagged Bride to be, Hen Do, Hen Party, london, Medieval Banquet, Pedibus, Salvador & Amanda, Terra restaurant Fitzrovia.
+Posted on 20 Aug 2012, in Activities, bars, Grub, London, Nightlife, Tourist Attractions and tagged Hen Party.
 Bookmark the permalink.
 3 Comments.